 To inspire, develop, perform, promote and govern exceptional positive and fun field chokey experiences in Canada and to create and lead a world-class field hockey system that reaches all our communities across the country.

-Field Hockey Canada is in the 2ndyear of our 2020-2025 Strategic Plan, developed with input from Member Provincial Associations.
+Field Hockey Canada is in the third year of our 2020-2025 Strategic Plan, developed with input from Member Provincial Associations.
 The strategic priorities to 2025 are:

 2. Key Dates

 |Distribution of AGM Materials, including candidate bios||August 19, 2022|

 Interested and qualified candidates for the following roles are invited to follow the nomination process as outlined in this package.
 Three (3) Director positions will be open in September 2022.
 Directors are elected by the Field Hockey Canada provincial field hockey associations, which are the voting members.

 Director positions are voluntary and without compensation except for reimbursement of approved expenses.

 4. Nomination Steps